Britain's Crawford ends 10-year NFL career

 "A lot of my friends came out to support so it was almost destiny.
 It was my first game playing back in my hometown.
 You can't get better than that."

-Crawford claimed a career-best six sacks in the 2018 season, during a three-year stint with the Falcons.
+Over 109 games, Crawford made 148 tackles and 18 sacks, with a season-best of six sacks in 2018 during his three-year stint with the Falcons.

+"From the moment I left London, I felt that returning here without anything to show for it, I'd feel like a failure because I hadn't achieved the dream," he added.

 - Sport's transgender conundrum: What happens next as sport wrestles with a complex balance of inclusion, sporting fairness and safety?